International Programmes 2025/2026

 Languages

-It is possible to complete the Master's programme entirely in English as well as through a combination of German and English modules.
+It is possible to complete the Master's programme entirely in English.
+A combination of German and English modules is also possible.

 Full-time / part-time